Aegean Airlines: Livery

 The original Aegean Airlines livery is mostly "Eurowhite", featuring a thin red line towards the lower part of the fuselage.
 Above it, the fuselage is white and features the airline's name, written in dark blue using trademarked font series.
 Below the red line, the fuselage is painted grey.
 The Aegean Airlines logo featuring two seagulls flying in front of the sun, is featured on the tail of the aircraft.

 During the A320neo delivery presentation, Aegean Airlines unveiled the new logo and livery inspired by Greek sky and seas, historical architecture and the country's design heritage.
 The new logo consisted of 2 seagulls in different sizes formed into a bigger seagull in the balanced and harmonical symmetry, representing the true spirit of Greece and the airline's values.
 The new livery follows the Greek identity, features a combination of the white and blue colors that representing traditional and modern Greek culture.

-In addition to the standard livery, Aegean Airlines uses non-standard liveries, such as for advertising Star Alliance and the Greek National Tourism Organization "Visit Greece" campaign.